-Since its founding by the Aztecs, Mexico City has been a leader in culture, talent, innovation, and power.
+Mexico City has always been the industrial leader and business center of the country.
+It is by far the biggest Mexico hub when it comes to economic and business activity.
 With over 21 million residents, the city continues to draw talented individuals from all over Mexico to find opportunities in CDMX.

-As U.S. and Canadian businesses began looking for ways to outsource, Mexico City was a natural first step.
+When demand for tech talent exploded in 2020 and 2021, this hub was a natural first step for companies looking to expand and find remote tech talent.
 Its thriving cultural life, deep financial roots, top-tier schools, and political presence gives U.S.-based organizations direct access to the best Mexico and the rest of Latin America have to offer.

 After the industrial collapse of the 1980s, foreign investment grew through the 1990s due to a more liberal political ecosphere and a recognition of CDMX’s strategic positioning in the rest of Latin America.